 A variety of zero trust architecture models are now available from government agencies (e.g., NIST SP-800-207), commercial vendors (e.g., Microsoft, Palo Alto Networks, Netskope, Okta), and research institutions (e.g., Forrester).
 Most of the models are synergistic and enable an enterprise to choose a model that best aligns with their existing investments and risk profiles.

 Zero trust is about policy and context — who, what, when, why and how — all being constantly evaluated to provide a current risk score to evaluate access.
 Protiviti views this diversity of frameworks and contextual approaches as key to the adoption of zero trust as it does not require organizations to completely reset their cybersecurity programs.
 At the same time, zero trust helps protect organizations from an ever-changing and complex set of privacy regulations, including GDPR and CCPA.

 Core elements of zero trust

 There are many trends in the marketplace for zero trust, with most focusing on point solutions that enable one architectural component or feature of zero trust.
 Many companies think that zero trust starts with Identity, primarily because IAM vendors are mature and have embraced ZTA principles such as Multi-Factor Authentication (MFA) and Conditional Access — and advertise them.

-While IAM is a critical component and primary entry point, Protiviti views zero trust as a holistic strategy and programme that consist of seven design elements.
-This viewpoint enables organisations to build on their current strengths in their adoption of zero trust.
+While IAM is a critical component and primary entry point, Protiviti views zero trust as a holistic strategy and program that consist of seven design elements.
+This viewpoint enables organizations to build on their current strengths in their adoption of zero trust.

 The zero trust core elements used in a zero-trust architecture are: